safaa-alnabulsi/kubernetes-tutorial/README.md

         server-cluster-ip-service   ClusterIP   10.96.182.56   <none>        5000/TCP   9m48s

 Note: i did the same after creating the redis and postgres parts

+- **Volumes**: to avoid losing all the data we have inside postgres as soon as the pod or the container crashes, we need to have a **volume** on the host machine that have a consistent file system that can be accessed by a database like postgres.
+If the pod craches, the deployment will create a new one and it will be pointed to that volume.
+Be aware of not having two replicas accessing the same volume.
+You need to add more configuration for that.

 ### Production